anjeetyadav/daily-expenses-analyzer/README.md

-Daily Expenses Analyzer
+# Daily Expenses Analyzer

-This is my first GitHub project.
+## Objective
+To analyze daily expenses and understand spending patterns using simple data analysis.

+## Dataset
+- File: expenses.csv
+- Contains daily expense details like date, category, and amount.

+## Tools Used
+- Python
+- Pandas
+- CSV

+## Analysis Performed
+- Calculated total expenses
+- Category-wise expense analysis

+## Insights
+- Bills contribute the highest expenses
+- Food and travel are regular expenses

+## Learning Outcome
+- Learned how to structure a project
-I am learning how to upload a project.
+- Learned how to upload a project to GitHub

+## Author
-Author: Anjeet Yadav
+Anjeet Yadav